 Institute for Diagnostic Radiology and Neuroradiology, University Medicine Greifswald, Greifswald/DE

 - Optimization and validation of highly accelerated compressed sensing whole-heart 4D-Flow imaging

-Expected Impact: The project aims to optimize and validate compressed sensing-accelerated whole-heart 4D-Flow imaging, to enable simultaneous assessment of cardiac function and flow in a single measurement in clinical reasonable scan times.
+The project optimised and validated compressed sensing-accelerated whole-heart 4D-Flow imaging, to enable simultaneous assessment of cardiac function and flow in a single measurement in clinical reasonable scan times.

 Department of Radiology, Medical University Graz, Graz/AT